Are you looking to compare the top universities that offer a Bachelor of Languages in Brisbane?

 Queensland University of Technology

-Queensland University of Technology do not currently offer a Bachelor of Languages degree, instead, they are part of Brisbane University Language Alliance (BULA) which allows you to incorporate language study into your QUT degree, enhancing your degree and career prospects.
+Queensland University of Technology does not currently offer a Bachelor of Languages degree, instead, they are part of Brisbane University Language Alliance (BULA) which allows you to incorporate language study into your QUT degree, enhancing your degree and career prospects.
 Through BULA you will have the opportunity to select from the languages on offer through Griffith University, QUT, and The University of Queensland.
 The languages available through BULA are Mandarin, Japanese, Italian, Spanish, French, German, Indonesian, Japanese, Korean, and Russian.

 University of Queensland

-University of Queensland does not currently offer a Bachelor of Languages, they do offer a 2 year part-time Diploma of Languages that can be taken alongside an undergraduate degree.
+University of Queensland does not currently offer a Bachelor of Languages, they do offer a 2-year part-time Diploma of Languages that can be taken alongside an undergraduate degree.
 This is seen as a way of value-adding to another degree.
 Students can choose from languages including Ancient Greek, Chinese, French, German, Indonesian, Japanese, Korean, Latin and Spanish.
 The annual fee is $4,270 in 2023.
 2024 fees to be announced.

 Bachelor of Languages and Linguistics at Griffith University will require an ATAR of 65 based on cut-offs for previous years.
-The only prerequisite for entry is English, English as an Additional Language, Literature, or English & Literature Extension (Units 3&4, C).
+The only prerequisite for entry is any General or Applied English subject (Units 3&4, C).
 When you study a language at Griffith, you will not just learn to speak and write the words, you will also study linguistics – the science, nature, and function of language and how it is used in society.